SergioCoboLopez/ELN_Sergio/docs/october/index.md

 Now, I am changing figures from png to pdf.
 It works.
 I am also changing some things from the text (is it worth it to do that?)

 I made some changes to the text, but I think I am starting to write in circles.

+## October 14

+First writing club session.
+I am going to read my draft and decide what I want to change.

+I think I have a structure (to which I have attached myself) that does not make things very understandable.
+After discussing normalization byb time, shouldn't I discuss critical concentrations?

+I changed my mind again.
+I think I should summarise what I wan to do first and then give more detail about it.

+I don't know how to follow from here.

+Ok, I made some progress.

+## October 17 to 22